Skip navigation

 Fund means LTIP plus GCF.

-GCF means the General Cash Fund.
+GCF means the General Cash Float.

 LTIP means the Long Term Investment Pool.